aryehof/dart-eventsubscriber/README.md

 ## Dependencies

-- `Flutter` - This Dart package has a dependency on the `Flutter` framework.
+- [Flutter][flutter] - This Dart package has a dependency on the `Flutter` framework.
+- [EventNotifier][eventnotifier] - Indirect.
+Typically one will 'mixin' EventNotifier with your domain model.
+Your domain model would then be the dependency.

 ## Usage